Papdi No Lot | Khichu

 - Put water in a steamer over medium heat.
 Let the water boil.

 - When the water is hot place the dough on the steamer tray.
-Cover with a cotton cloth.
+Cover with a damp cotton cloth.
 Cover the pan with a lid.

 - Steam the dough for 30 minutes on medium heat.
 If your steamer is small, steam the dough in small batches.

-- I find covering the dough while steaming with a big white hankerchief the most convenient as in other cloths the colour may run.
+- Can make ahead and leave it.
+Just warm it up in the steamer before serving.
+I find covering the dough while steaming with a big white hankerchief the most convenient as in other cloths the colour may run.
 The idea of covering with a cloth is so that the water dripping from the side of the lid does not make the dough too soft.

 - Make sure the water in the steamer is not touching the steamer tray or plate.
 Usually filling it quarter of the way is fine.